THOMASELOVE/431-classes-2024/projectA/plan_checklist.md

 1. In section 10.1, you've run code successfully to do [what is asked of you](https://thomaselove.github.io/431-projectA-2024/plan.html#section-10.1-table-of-states-by-binary-factor) (Table of States by Binary Factor).
 In particular, you've used `tabyl()` properly, and show row and column marginal totals, including for missing values of your binary predictor.
 Explanatory text is welcome but not required in this section.
 2. In section 10.2, you've run `describe_distribution()` properly on the entire tibble, [as asked of you](https://thomaselove.github.io/431-projectA-2024/plan.html#section-10.2-describe_distribution-results).
 Explanatory text is welcome but not required in this section.
 3. In section 10.3, you've run `data_codebook()` properly on the whole data set, using the settings `max_values = 6, range_at = 15)` without any errors or warnings happening, [as requested](https://thomaselove.github.io/431-projectA-2024/plan.html#section-10.3-data_codebook-results).
 You then include at least one English sentence to verify the issues described there, specifically regarding whether the minimum and maximum values of the quantitative data elements make sense, and that the amount of missingness meets [our requirements](https://thomaselove.github.io/431-projectA-2024/plan.html#section-10.3-data_codebook-results) for each variable.
 4. In section 10.4, you've provided counts of distinct values, [as requested](https://thomaselove.github.io/431-projectA-2024/plan.html#section-10.4-distinct-values) and we can see the results for all eleven variables.
-You also have a sentence or two showing that the checks of distinct `fipscodes` and at least 15 unique values for each of the outcomes and the quantitative predictor exist.
+You also have a sentence or two showing that the checks of distinct `fipscode`s (a unique code for each row) and at least 15 unique values for each of the outcomes and the quantitative predictor exist.

 ### Element M. (Plan Section 11: The Codebook)